 - Nature inspired

-Cabin style interiors are often represented with wood and stone fireplaces and so does these design.
-Vintage furnishings and wood planks on the floor, ceiling and wall are visibly making this authentic and rugged.
+Cabin-style interiors are often represented with wood craftsmanship and stone fireplaces.
+Vintage furnishings and wood planks on the floor, ceiling, and wall add to the authentic and rugged aesthetic.

-Here are a few elements present in a chalet living room:
+Here are a few elements found in a chalet living room:

 - Deep, rich shades of red and green